What is a Discord bots?

 It is very easy to install, Just click install (As like other normal software)

-Well, once installed, we create a new folder in an easy-to-access place, make sure that this folder is empty, and does not contain symbols or spaces in the name.
+Once activated, we create a new folder in an easy-to-access place, make sure that this folder is empty and does not contain symbols or spaces in the name.

-And in the space of the folder, press CTRL + SHIFT and while holding it right-click to open the context menu and select the option that says “Open command window here.”
+And in the space of the folder, press CTRL + SHIFT, and while holding it right-click to open the context menu and select the options that say “Open command window here.”

 Once this is done, the following CMD or command console will open.